ITALIAN ZEPPOLE POTATO DONUTS ARE A STAPLE HOLIDAY TREAT ALL OVER THE WORLD

 Donut frying is likely one of the reasons many people shy away from making homemade donuts.

-Frying with oil can be scary but not if you are prepared and take your time.
+Frying with oil can be scary, but not if you are prepared and take time.

-Always think safety first if you are deep-frying and keep all water away from hot oil.
+Always consider safety first if you are deep-frying, and keep all water away from hot oil.

-These donuts are best served hot then rolled in granulated sugar or left plain.
+These donuts are best served hot, rolled in granulated sugar, or left plain.

-We have also taken the dough which we made ahead of time and froze it for a later occasion.
+We have also taken the dough that we made ahead of time and froze it for a later occasion.

 How To Make Zeppole Italian Potato Donuts